 To avoid being caught in a phishing attack:

-In the most recent case, you are directed, via a link, to a supposed Government of Canada web site to enter Social Insurance numbers and other personal information.
+In one recent case, you are directed, via a link, to a supposed Government of Canada web site to enter Social Insurance numbers and other personal information.
 Please don’t click on any suspicious links.
-Although some are somewhat benign and only ask for personal information, others can direct you to a web site that can potentially download Trojans or malware of other types that can cause damage not only to your workstation, but to faculty data residing on our shared drives.
+Although some are somewhat benign and only ask for personal information, others can direct you to a web site that can potentially download Trojans or malware of other types that can cause damage, not only to your workstation, but to faculty data residing on our shared drives.

 If you are ever in doubt about a message, call the institution that the message purports to come from to ask for clarification.
 Most institutions (the University, banks, etc.) will never request this kind of information by email.

 If at any point you realize that you have been caught by this or any other phishing attack, please call our Service Desk at 416-978-8504 to report it, so that we can determine how to minimize the exposure.